MartinThoma/MartinThoma.github.io/_posts/2012-07-19-how-to-parse-command-line-arguments-in-java.md

 </ol>

 Now it should look like this:
-{% caption align="aligncenter" width="300" caption="Project properties in Eclipse - Libraries" url="../images/2012/07/java-eclipse-project-properties-libraries-300x214.png" alt="Project properties in Eclipse - Libraries" title="Project properties in Eclipse - Libraries" height="214" class="size-medium wp-image-33151" %}
+{% caption align="aligncenter" width="300" caption="Project properties in Eclipse - Libraries" url="../images/2012/07/java-eclipse-project-properties-libraries-300x214.png" alt="Project properties in Eclipse - Libraries"  height="214" class="size-medium wp-image-33151" %}

 Now you have to click on "Add External Jar" and add the args4j.jar file.